stephangriesel/telerik-blogs/how-to-create-a-custom-react-hook.md

 });
 ```

 The effect above will run on every render more than one time.
-React cleans up effects from the previous render before running the effects of the next render.
-For an explanation on [why Hooks run on each update](https://reactjs.org/docs/hooks-effect.html#explanation-why-effects-run-on-each-update), in the ReactJS Docs.
-This behavior can be opted out of.
+React cleans up effects from the previous render before running the effects of the next render, this should be noted.
+For an explanation on [why Hooks run on each update](https://reactjs.org/docs/hooks-effect.html#explanation-why-effects-run-on-each-update), check out the ReactJS Docs.
+Remember though, this behavior can be opted out of if it causes performance issues.

-We can also [optimize performance by skipping effects with an optional argument](https://reactjs.org/docs/hooks-effect.html#tip-optimizing-performance-by-skipping-effects), for instance, maybe we don't want to run the subscribe/unsubscribe effect unless the user id has changed.
+We can also [optimize performance by skipping effects with an optional argument](https://reactjs.org/docs/hooks-effect.html#tip-optimizing-performance-by-skipping-effects), for instance, maybe we don't want to run the subscribe/unsubscribe effect unless the some id has changed.
+Check out the example below to understand how this can be done, it's fairly simple!

 ```
 useEffect(() => {